 - That all computers must meet the current Genie Hardware and Operating System requirements for the version that you are updating to.

 Note: Depending on your current Genie version, you may not be able to directly update to the most recent version of Genie.
-Please contact Genie Support to obtain the appropriate installer for your update path.
+Please see our Downloads article for the correct installer.
+If your installer is not listed there, please contact Genie Support to obtain the appropriate installer for your update path.

 The below table outlines the appropriate upgrade pathway from your version to the current version.